j-bro/pige-de-noel/app_structure.md

 ## Views

 ### Welcome page
-- Login prompt (username & password), forgot password
+- Button for regular login
+- Button for creating a group

+### Create a group
-- Create a new group area (group name & management email)
+- Form for group name and participants

 ### Group management
 - View all members in the group